|Pilot W/O Francis Pentland Shelley, RAAF 402408 (MIA / KIA) Manly, NSW

 MIA August 11, 1942

 Built by Curtiss in Buffalo, New York.
 Constructors Number 18496.
 Assigned U. S. Army serial number 41-35975.
 Assigned Royal Air Force (RAF) serial number ET621.
-Disassembled and shipped overseas to Australia and reassembled.
+Disassembled and shipped overseas to Australia as part of lend-lease and reassembled.

 Shelley was officially declared dead the day of the mission.
 He is commemorated on the Port Moresby Memorial at the Bomana War Cemetery on panel 9.